Transport Department

-The Transport Department of the Government of Hong Kong is a department of the civil service responsible for transportation-related policy in Hong Kong.
-The department is under the Transport and Logistics Bureau.
+The Transport Department is a government agency under the Transport and Logistics Bureau of the Government of Hong Kong.
+It is responsible for transportation-related policy in Hong Kong.

 The Transport Department was created on 1 December 1968 as a separate department within the Hong Kong Government.
 Prior to 1968 it was assigned to the Transport Office under the Colonial Secretary's department.

 History

 The Transport Office was founded in 1965 within the Colonial Secretariat, initially with a staff of 23.
 The office was set up in response to the territory's worsening traffic problems, and was modelled after the systems in Britain and other Commonwealth countries, with the new department taking responsibility for vehicle registration and driver licensing.
 In 1968, it was spun off as a separate government department, and was renamed as the Transport Department.